egel-lang/entanglement/bell/qm.md

 by assuming a collapse from a definite state to a definite value Bell shows that

-a) the state cannot hold invisible variables (be definite)
+1. the state cannot hold invisible variables (be definite)

-b) QM superposition or 'oscillating' states defy his inequality
+2. QM superposition or 'oscillating' states defy his inequality

 Bell isn't wrong in assuming a definite state (that could also be a probability distribution)